Bread Machine Cuban Bread (Pan Cubano)

 Instructions

-• Add Ingredients: Place the preferment and the remaining dough ingredients ½ cup + 1 tablespoon (128 g) water, 2 teaspoons granulated sugar, 1-¼ teaspoons table or sea salt, 3 tablespoons (39 g) lard, 2 cups (240 g) unbleached bread flour, and 1 teaspoon instant or bread machine yeast into a bread machine pan in the order listed.
+• Add Dough Ingredients: Place the preferment and the remaining dough ingredients ½ cup + 1 tablespoon (128 g) water, 2 teaspoons granulated sugar, 1-¼ teaspoons table or sea salt, 3 tablespoons (39 g) lard (or shortening), 2 cups (240 g) unbleached bread flour, and 1 teaspoon instant or bread machine yeast into a bread machine pan (or combine all if skipping preferment). in the order listed.

-After 15 minutes: Dough should stick lightly to the pan’s sides, then pull away cleanly.
+Second Peek (15–18 Minutes In): The dough should stick to the sides, then pull away cleanly.

-• Prepare: Remove dough to a floured surface, press to deflate bubbles, and divide into two portions.
+• Shape the Loaves: Remove dough to a floured surface, press to deflate bubbles, and divide into two portions.
 Let rest for 15 minutes.

 Shape: Roll each portion into a 9 x 13-inch oval.